physcopanda/blagger/README.md

-# blagger

-Remake of the C64/MSX game Blagger for the ZX Spectrum and ... possibly Amiga ...

-Using the Nirvana+ engine for the Spectrum version.
+# Blagger - the last job

+ITS HERE!!!!
+The ZX Spectrum Next!
+And to celebrate this awesome beast - I'm going to have a crack at writting a game in Z80.

+I've ported a game to the C64 using 6502 assembly before and more recently ported an old MSX game called Blagger into Gamemaker as a fun side project.

+So - this lead me to thinking... if I have the assets, with a little reworking I could being the original Blagger to the Spectrum.
+I've NO idea why it never happened before!

+After playing a few new Spectrum games to see what the caliber of coding is like these days, I found the fantastic Manic Pietro and thought - that's how I want Blagger to look on the Next.

+After some investigation - it turns out it uses a display engine called Nirvana+, so I set to the task of using the same engine to bring Blagger back for one last job!

-Will include all the MSX levels and any extra ones from the C64 version of the game.
+I will include all the MSX levels and any extra ones from the C64 version of the game as for some reason it has many different ones.

-Also will check the [enhanced MSX version](https://sites.google.com/site/msxpage/msx-developed-software/blagger-enhanced-version)
+Also for reference I will be checking the [enhanced MSX version](https://sites.google.com/site/msxpage/msx-developed-software/blagger-enhanced-version)

-Using the [Zalaxa tutorials](https://seven-fff.com/blog/) to learn how to use the Nirvana+ API and kickstart me into Z80 cross assembly
+Using the [Zalaxa tutorials](https://seven-fff.com/blog/) to learn how to use the Nirvana+ API and kickstart me into Z80 cross assembly.

+I've written this as a series of blog type articles for future use on our website.

-## Part 1
+## Part 1 22nd April 2020

 Learning the tools